juniorDS-SE/Junior-Data-Science-Software-Engineer/README.md

 # Titanic - data science project

+Before jumping in to code please get to know with 3 .txt files:
+    1 - docs/WhyNotebooks.txt
+    2 - docs/WhyPy.txt
+    3 - docs/WhyFunctionsPy.txt

+Because of lack of time I could only complete TASK4, TASK5, TASK6 (half of it)

 ### TASK1 - organizational instructions
  Create your own repository on Github or other public code versioning server.
 Use content of this project to create initial commit.